ScottLogic/blog/_drafts/elevate_your_accessibility.markdown

 **7. Form Labels and Instructions**

 Make sure that every form field has a clear and descriptive label.
 For example, instead of just “Name,” use “Full Name” if that is what is required.
+They should make sense in isolation, and not require context to make sense.
 Make sure that that error messages are easy to understand, sensibly placed, and indicate how to correct the error.

 **8. Test with Screen Readers**